Kafr Burayshah

-Kafr Burayshah (كفر بارجة), also referred to as Kafr Barja, is a village in northern Aleppo Governorate, northwestern Syria.
+Kafr Burayshah (كفر بارجة), also referred to as Kafr Barja or Kefer Parcha, is a village in northern Aleppo Governorate, northwestern Syria.
 It is located on the Queiq Plain, 10 km northeast of Azaz, 45 km north of the city of Aleppo, and 3 km south of the border with the Turkish province of Kilis.

 The village administratively belongs to Nahiya Sawran in Azaz District.
 Nearby localities include Nayarah 4 km to the southwest and Shamarikh 3 km to the northwest.

 Demographics

 In the 2004 census, Kafr Burayshah had a population of 126.
 In late 19th century, traveler Martin Hartmann noted Kafar Parcha as a Turkish and Arab (Bedouin) mixed village, then located in the Ottoman nahiyah of Azaz-i Turkman, composed of 10 households.